suzigit/test-consensys/design_pattern_decisions.md

 2. **Network check**.
 The front-end shows what the network the user is in using by following Metamask pattern as documented at: https://github.com/MetaMask/faq/blob/master/DEVELOPERS.md.
 It was adapted to web 3 1.0.

 3. **Web3 layer**.
-Every comunication front-end x blockchain is concentrated at class src/app/service/blockchain-service.ts.
+Every communication front-end x blockchain is concentrated at class src/app/service/blockchain-service.ts.
 This layer was created in order to easily change the way the communication takes place.
 For example, I choose to use web3 1.0 beta.
 However, if I had found a bug (since it is still in beta), I could have changed to use web3 version 0.2.
-It also helps to accomodate function name changes.
+It also helps to accommodate function name changes during development.